"Sudbury trusts students to trust themselves." -- Saint Louis Sudbury School student

 Age-Mixing

 While most schools segregate students based on age, Sudbury students freely mingle.
 Instead of being assigned to a class or group, Sudbury students have free access to solitude, small groups, large groups, younger students, older students, and adults within the school and broader community.
 We see Saint Louis Sudbury School teenagers engaging in nurturing and playful behavior with our younger students.
 The older students get to be meaningful role models in a way that isn’t possible in conventional, age-divided schools.
-We see our younger students frequently experiencing what child development researchers call the “Zone of Proximal Development,” where students are interacting with the knowledge, skills, and development levels that are close enough to their own to feel approachable and desirable to them, while encouraging their internal drive to grow in order to play with older kids.
+We see students interacting with the knowledge, skills, and development levels that are close enough to their own while also challenging themselves to play and learn from people of different ages.
+It’s not unusual for a 9-year-old to teach something to a 17-year-old and vice versa!

 Democracy